Datasciensyash/ReviewClassifier/README.md

 ## Deploy and API

-Model has been deployed on Django at heroku.
+Model has been [deployed](https://filmreviewclassifier.herokuapp.com/model_handler/?input=None) on Django at heroku.
 For closer look you can see `./api` folder.

-Example of usability:
+Example of use:
 ```python
 import requests
 url = 'https://filmreviewclassifier.herokuapp.com/model_handler/'